 After the collapse of Lenin's BG state in the USSR [1991] an academic political thinker wrote: "Some form of managed Capitalism and a rather diluted - not very participatory - liberal democracy, is what history has in store for mankind, and that is that... dreams of a leap into some radically new world have to be abandoned." {Alan Ryan, Warden of New College, Oxford, "Whatever happened to the Left" The New York Review of Books, Oct.
 17, 1996. p.
-42).
-Most people accepted this view.
+42)

 In other words - the collapse of USSR's BG indicates that the socialized economy has failed.
 Hence from now on humanity is doomed to live forever in BB economies in multi-party states.
-Big government has failed and humanity is doomed to be dominated forever by big business.
+Big Government has failed and humanity is doomed to be dominated forever by Big Business.
 Many accept this conclusion.